-If you have at least 60 contributing months of service credit in the plan, you have earned a reduced retirement benefit for each retirement group.
+If you have at least five years of contributing service credit in the plan, you have earned a reduced retirement benefit for each retirement group.
 If you are in Group A and B, you may apply to receive a reduced retirement benefit at age 60.
 If you are in Group C, you may apply to receive a reduced retirement benefit at age 62.

 You may qualify for additional benefits.